Dunphyal/AR-Project/README.md

 # AR-Project
-Compressed folder of an AR based game made as part of college
+AR based game designed as part of a college module.